This post may contain affiliate links. Please read my disclosure for more info.

 There are endless inexpensive and delicious make ahead meals that will make your life much easier while you’re recovering.

-That way, you can strap baby in and head home right away after you’ve been released from the hospital.
+That way, you can strap baby in and head home right away after you’ve been released.

-Don’t forget to assemble the rest of your baby gear while you’re at it!
+Don’t forget to assemble the rest of your baby gear (and learn how to use it) while you’re at it!

 Have you decided on baby’s name yet?

 If you already have the perfect name pick out, that’s great!
 But if you haven’t, time to start narrowing down your options. 🙂

 A contraction tracker app will help you keep track of your contractions so you’ll know exactly when/if you should head to the hospital.